We put art within your reach

 Progress through culture

 Since its creation, Fundación MAPFRE has focused on cultural activities and projects.
-In this respect, our proposals are mainly aimed at the artistic sphere, with an extensive exhibition program both in the visual arts and photography and a wide range of activities directed at educational centers and families.
-In this way, with time, material resources and, above all, a lot of enthusiasm, we contribute through cultural outreach to our main objective: to give back to society.
+In this respect, our proposals are mainly aimed at the artistic sphere, with an extensive exhibition program both in the visual arts and photography and a wide range of educational activities directed at educational centers and families.
+In this way, with time, material resources and, above all, a great deal of enthusiasm, we contribute through cultural outreach to our main objective: to give back to society.

 At your side wherever you are